thenewboston-blockchain/thenewboston-python/README.md

 constants used by both the [Bank](https://github.com/thenewboston-developers/Bank) and [Validator](https://github.com/thenewboston-developers/Validator) on thenewboston network.

-**This project is still in development.
-Users who star this repository will be eligible for beta testing and will receive the first round of coins.**

 ## Community

 Join the community to stay updated on the most recent developments, project roadmaps, and random discussions about